WorkerFramework/worker-framework/documentation/worker-example.md

 This Worker uses the standard `caf-api` system of `ConfigurationSource` only.
 The configuration class is `ExampleWorkerConfiguration`, which has several options:

+- `workerVersion`: the version number of the worker
 - `outputQueue`: the name of the queue to put results upon
 - `threads`: the number of threads to be used to host this Worker
 - `resultSizeThreshold`: the result size limit (in bytes) at which the result